 Related article: How Can You Promote Healthy Fertility?

 Folic acid is responsible for promoting pregnancy and minimizing the risk of birth defects.
 Folic acid is found in certain fortified cereals and whole grains.

 You can take a folic acid supplement or prenatal vitamin to increase your folic acid intake.
 The recommended intake of folic acid is 400-600 mg daily before pregnancy and about 800 mg after you get pregnant.

 Dark leafy greens

 Fruit and vegetables provide a host of essential nutrients and antioxidants and help decrease inflammation in the body, all of which are important if you want to get pregnant.

 Spinach, romaine, rocket, broccoli, and other leafy greens are especially important.
 They are high in a certain B vitamin called folate, which is known to improve ovulation.
 Folate is essentially the food-based nutrient that folic acid is derived from.

 High-quality proteins in your diet are important for your fertility.
 The best quality proteins contain essential amino acids.
-Wild Salmon is rich in omega-3 fatty acids, which help to regulate reproductive hormones and increase blood flow to the reproductive organs.
+Wild Salmon is rich in omega-3 fatty acids and healthy fats, which help to regulate reproductive hormones and increase blood flow to the reproductive organs.
 Salmon is lower in mercury than other fatty fish.

 Note for avid fish eaters; steer clear of shark, swordfish, king mackerel, and tilefish when trying to get pregnant.